czytelny/backlog/README.md

 ### Why ?
 While programming I often had glimpse of an ideas with some improvements to implement in the future.
 Or thoughts about cool new project which I should start.
 One sentence, couple words to get back to it in the future.
+It serve me as a backlog for my side projects - hence project name.

 I know, there are hundreds of "todo list managers" or other "notes manager", but this one will eventually fulfill my needs perfectly.